FlaminSarge/xcloud-keyboard-mouse/README.md

 There is no added input delay introduced by this extension - all keyboard/mouse input is instantly translated into virtual controller input immediately by the extension without any extra software or steps.

+## Show your support

+Like this extension?
+Why not [buy me a coffee](https://www.buymeacoffee.com/idolize)?
+I really appreciate it!

 ## License

 [GPLv3](https://github.com/idolize/xcloud-keyboard-mouse/blob/master/LICENSE.txt).